packit/packit.dev/content/docs/source-git/work-with-source-git/pull-upstream-fixes.md

   default is `false` which will make Packit to define the patch in the spec file)

+There are more [patch metadata attributes]({{< ref "patch-metadata" >}}) and they are documented in our internal documentation for sake of not making this document too complex.

 Packit parses the metadata as yaml, hence the colon syntax.

 Example: